joshualouttit/smartContractWallet/README.md

     - A uint alreadyVotedCounter - number of guardians who have voted on this request
     - Mapping of this uint to the addresses (Will prevent double voting)
     - Status of request (2 for pending, 1 for declined and 0 for approved)

+function deposit
+- Simply increments the contracts recorded balance by msg.value

+function setOwner
+- Verifies msg.sender is a guardian
+- Sets the new prefered owning address
+- Checks for a majority - if now 3 / 5 guardians have the _newAddress as their owner it will change the contract ownership

+function Withdrawal
+... in progress of completing